KOEING

 MSC-003 dockedAwaiting module cadence

-Headcanon note: This page extends the MSC universe bible (v8)—KOEING, R-SLS2, MSC-001–003, MunShot rules, LSI-003 power arrays, and the KerbalX rivalry.
+Fiction note: This page shares continuity with the broader MSC setting on Kerbal Internet—KOEING, R-SLS2, MSC-001–003, LSI-ELECTRICAL, MSC-ACM, MunShot rules, and the KerbalX rivalry.
 Details like Skyward Works, OMQ's thermal-margin subplot, and our fictional corporate voice are additive flavor for the Kerbal Internet setting, not real aerospace claims.